Overview of Enneagram Type 9: The Peacemaker

-Enneagram Type 9 personalities are known for their ability to maintain harmony and avoid conflict in their relationships.
-They are empathetic, optimistic, and have a strong desire to create a peaceful and comfortable environment for themselves and others.
+Enneagram Type 9 personalities are known for maintaining harmony and avoiding conflict in their relationships.
+They are empathetic, optimistic, and strongly desire to create a peaceful and comfortable environment for themselves and others.
 In this article, we will explore the Enneagram Type 9 personality in detail, including their strengths, weaknesses, and how they can better understand themselves.

 Type 9’s are often described as easy-going, peaceful, and level-headed.
-They are highly adaptable and are able to go with the flow of any situation.
+They are highly adaptable and can go with the flow of any situation.
 They are also known for their ability to see multiple perspectives and for their ability to bring people together.
-Type 9’s are also known for their desire for harmony and stability, both in their personal and professional lives.
+Type 9’s are also known for their desire for harmony and stability in their personal and professional lives.

 Some of the key personality traits of the Enneagram Type 9 personality include:

 - Supportive and nurturing